-During prototype development, the covered geographical area will be limited to a select area of Hampton Roads.
-During Alpha and Beta testing the Hampton Roads area will be utilized for prototype testing.
-The Hampton Roads server infrastructure will be utilized as a model for future market expansion.
+During prototype development, the covered geographical area will be limited to select areas of Hampton Roads.
+During Alpha Testing and Beta Testing, the entire region will be utilized for prototype testing.
+The server infrastructure in the Hampton Roads area will be utilized as a model for future market expansion.